2016 PSOE leadership crisis

-After the 20 December 2015 and 26 June 2016 general elections had resulted in the worst electoral results for the PSOE in recent history, pressure on Sánchez increased.
+After the 2015 and 2016 general elections had resulted in the worst electoral results for the PSOE in its recent history, pressure on Sánchez increased.
 His record as party leader had alienated many of his former allies and pushed them towards Díaz's sphere.
-The immediate trigger to the crisis was the poor PSOE showing in the Basque and Galician elections, which led critics to call for Sánchez's resignation.
-Sánchez held out, and responded by announcing a party primary and congress for October–December, enraging dissenters and prompting half the members of the party executive committee—the party's day-to-day ruling body—to resign on 28 September, to trigger Sánchez's removal and take command themselves.
-Sánchez, instead, refused to step down and entrenched himself within the party's headquarters, generating the largest crisis in the party's history, as neither side acknowledged the legitimacy of the other to act in the party's name.
-This situation ended when Sánchez resigned after losing a key ballot in the party's federal committee on 1 October, being replaced by a caretaker committee and leaving behind a shattered PSOE.
+The immediate trigger to the crisis was the poor PSOE showing in the Basque and Galician elections in September 2016, which led critics to call for Sánchez's resignation.
+Sánchez held out and responded by announcing a party leadership race for October–December which he would contest, enraging dissenters and prompting half the members of the party executive committee—the party's day-to-day ruling body—to resign on 28 September.
+Sánchez refused to step down and entrenched himself within the party's headquarters, generating the largest crisis in the PSOE's history as neither side acknowledged the legitimacy of the other to act in the party's behalf.
+This situation ended when Sánchez resigned after losing a key ballot in a meeting of the party's federal committee on 1 October, being replaced by a caretaker committee and leaving behind a shattered PSOE.

-Some predicted that this set of events was to help pave the way for the party to abstain in a hypothetical Rajoy's investiture, something which was confirmed on 23 October when the party's federal committee chose to backflip and allow the formation of a new PP government in order to prevent a third election from happening.
-PSC leader Miquel Iceta announced his party—associated to PSOE since 1978—would not abide by the committee's decision and would break party discipline by voting against Rajoy nonetheless, with PSOE leaders warning that failure to comply with the committee's decision would result in a "review of their relationship", implying that the schism could lead to a break up between both parties.
+Commentators predicted that this set of events would allow the party to abstain in a hypothetical Rajoy's investiture, something which was confirmed on 23 October when the party's federal committee chose to backflip and allow the formation of a new PP government in order to prevent a third election from happening.
+The PSC—associated with the PSOE since 1978—would not abide by the committee's decision and break party discipline, together with eight other PSOE deputies which rejected allowing Rajoy's investiture as prime minister of Spain.
+Sánchez resigned his seat in the Congress of Deputies and announced a new run for the PSOE leadership in the incoming leadership contest in May 2017, which he would win handily.